Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution: Left-Inverse-Penalized Empirical Risk

-The left-inverse penalty employed in our work bears resemblance to two prominent methods widely studied in the deep learning literature: variational autoencoders and cycle-GAN.
-Variational autoencoders \citep{kingma_welling_2013} are specifically designed for nonlinear dimension reduction.
-They consist of encoder and decoder networks, which are trained jointly to learn a compact latent representation of the input data while enabling the reconstruction of the original data from the latent space.
-By incorporating a penalty term that encourages the latent variables to follow a specific distribution, variational autoencoders can generate new samples by sampling from the learned latent space.
-In our notation, autoencoders use the penalty $\|g\circ h - \Id_D\|_{\mathbb L_2}$ instead of \Cref{LIP}.
-Cycle-GAN \citep{zhu_park_isola_efros_2017}, on the other hand, focuses on style transfer and image-to-image translation tasks.
-It employs two sets of generator and discriminator networks, with the objective of learning mappings between two different domains.
-By introducing cyclic consistency loss, which enforces that the translated image, when converted back to the original domain, should closely resemble the original image, cycle-GAN can generate realistic examples with style transfer.
+The left-inverse penalty in our work is similar to methods in deep learning, such as variational autoencoders \citep{kingma_welling_2013} and Cycle-GAN \citep{zhu_park_isola_efros_2017}.
+Variational autoencoders learn a compact latent representation and generate new examples by sampling from the learned latent space, using the penalty $\|g\circ h - \Id_D\|_{\mathbb L_2}$ instead of (\ref{LIP}).
+Cycle-GAN focuses on style transfer and image-to-image translation, enforcing cyclic consistency similar to our LIP.
+Specifically, Cycle-GAN aims to satisfy the conditions \( F \circ G(x) \approx x \) and \( G \circ F(y) \approx y \) using two neural networks that perform style transfer in opposite directions.

-The similarity between our left-inverse penalty and these well-established methods can be beneficial in terms of implementing \LIPERM1 efficiently.
-Drawing inspiration from the existing techniques and incorporating their insights can potentially contribute to the development of efficient algorithms for our framework.
-While the implementation details are beyond the scope of the current paper, we leave them as a direction for future work.
+The resemblance between our left-inverse penalty and methods yielding favorable empirical results suggests that minimizing the penalized empirical risk, though challenging, is feasible.
+We leverage this resemblance in the accompanying implementation, leading to experimental results reported in \Cref{sec:6new}.